Add value by adding space

 Take this opportunity to get rid of any items you don’t need and that aren’t adding to the room visually.
 Give away old furniture to charity shops or sell it at a car boot sale and use the money to buy something more fitting for the room.
 You might even find that a particular item would be better suited for another room in your home.

 Enhance its features

 If there’s something in your home that you’ve always loved but is surrounded by clutter or hidden behind furniture, consider making changes and turning it into a main focal point in your room and let everything else revolve around it.

-Your focal piece could be anything from your favourite piece of artwork, to statement lighting to a vintage fireplace; the key is to find something that stands out.
+Your focal piece could be anything from your favourite piece of artwork, to statement lighting to a vintage fireplace or a wall mural; the key is to find something that stands out.
 Use your focal point to start creating the story for the rest of the room and choose furniture, colours, and accessories that will complement it to create a coherent theme throughout.